grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 ### Summary export

-Additionally, the `k6 run` command can export the end-of-test summary report to a JSON file that includes all of the data above.
-This is useful to get the aggregated test results in a machine-readable format, for integration with dashboards, external alerts, etc.
+To get your aggregated test results in a machine-readable format, you can export the end-of-test summary report to a JSON file.
+This helps with things like integration with dashboards, external alerts, etc.

-This was first possible in k6 v0.26.0 with the [`--summary-export` flag](/using-k6/options#summary-export), though its use is now discouraged (see why [here](/results-visualization/end-of-test-summary#summary-export-to-a-json-file)).
+This was first possible in k6 v0.26.0 with the [`--summary-export` flag](/using-k6/options#summary-export), though [we now discourage using it](/results-visualization/end-of-test-summary#summary-export-to-a-json-file)).

-Instead, starting with k6 v0.30.0, the use of the [`handleSummary()` callback](/results-visualization/end-of-test-summary#handlesummary-callback) is recommended, since it allows completely customizing the end-of-test summary and exporting the summary report data in any desired format (e.g. JSON, CSV, XML (JUnit/xUnit/etc.), HTML, TXT, etc.).
+Instead, we recommend the [`handleSummary()` callback](/results-visualization/end-of-test-summary#handlesummary-callback).
+It lets you completely customize the end-of-test summary and export the summary report data in any desired format (e.g. JSON, CSV, XML (JUnit/xUnit/etc.), HTML, TXT, etc.).

 ## External outputs

-If the aggregated [end-of-test summary](/results-visualization/end-of-test-summary) is insufficient, you can integrate and visualize k6 metrics on other platforms.
-Use the `--out` flag to send more granular result data to an external output.
+If you need more data than what is condensed in the [end-of-test summary](/results-visualization/end-of-test-summary), you can integrate and visualize k6 metrics on other platforms.

+To send granular results data to an external output, use the `--out` flag.

 <CodeGroup labels={[]}>